Skip to content

 The Conway microdiffusion cell

-The Conway cell, designed by E. J. Conway in 1933 and unchanged in geometry since, is the most elegant micro-extraction device in classical toxicology.
+The Conway cell, designed by E. J. Conway in 1933 and unchanged in geometry since, is a miniaturised gas-phase extraction device that has remained in continuous use because of its simplicity and sensitivity on microlitre volumes.
 The unit is a flat circular glass dish, roughly 60 mm across and 10 mm deep, with an outer ring and a small central well that share a single gas phase.
 A ground-glass lid sealed with petroleum jelly closes the dish, and over one to three hours at 37 degrees C any volatile released in the outer ring diffuses across and is captured in the central well.

 The choice of reagents is what makes the cell selective.
 For hydrogen cyanide the outer ring receives blood or gastric contents with 10 percent sulphuric acid as the release agent, which protonates cyanide salts and liberates HCN.
 The central well holds 0.1 N sodium hydroxide and traps the HCN as sodium cyanide.
 After incubation the central well is tested with sodium picrate (red), pyridine-pyrazolone (deep blue, the Aldridge test), or Schoenbein guaiacum-copper sulphate paper.
 For ethanol the outer ring holds the sample with saturated potassium carbonate and the central well holds acidified potassium dichromate, which shifts from orange to blue-green Cr(III) (the Beckman variant of the Cavett chemistry).
 For ammonia and volatile amines the outer ring is alkalinised with potassium hydroxide and the central well holds dilute sulphuric acid, with Nessler reagent for the final colour.